leisure-pursuit-projects/dft-idft-d3/README.md

 ```

 #### Setup Rust
-This can take a while and might appear to have hung if none of the dependencies have been installed to your machine before.
+This can take a while and might appear to have hung if none of the dependencies have been installed to your machine before. <br>
+Miss the step if you've installed rust toolchain with rustup.
 ```
 npm run setup-rust
 ```